mbernste/mbernste.github.io/_posts/2023-10-17-transformers.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/transformers_input_output_attention.png" alt="drawing" width="800"/></center>

-The transformer layer: a step-by-step explanation
+The attention layer: a step-by-step explanation
 -------------------------------------------------

 We will now dig into the details of the attention mechanism by building our understanding step-by-step.
 We will use the sentence, "I am hungry", going forward.